 I personally use a Lunette menstrual cup.
-I have been using this one over a year now and I love it.
+I have been using this one for years now and I love it.
 Most of these menstrual cups are made of medical grade BPA free silicon.
-Please double check this, especially if you decide to go for a more budget-friendly option.
-As there are no chemicals involved, the chance of toxic shock syndrome is almost zero which is a big advantage.
+Please double check this, especially if you decide to go for a more budget-friendly option as you want to make sure the lower price is not due to cheaper material use.

 Another advantage is that a cup has a much greater capacity compared to tampons.
 I only have to empty the cup twice a day on heavy days and once a day on light days (on light days I use nothing during the night).
-I choose a type 2 of the lunette cup which was recommended for women who either had a baby (vaginally) or who work out (lift weights) on a regular basis.
-Back then both applied to me so I choose a type 2.
-I bought mine at a natural living fair where I could see and feel different brands and styles.
-If you have the opportunity to see and feel different brands, I highly recommend doing this.
+The average tampon absorbs about 10ml of fluid while a menstrual cup can hold 20ml of fluid.

 In the beginning, I was a bit hesitant about it as I thought I might feel it or it might be painful or there might be leaks but for me, it works great.
 The first few times inserting the cup is a little weird and if it is not inserted correctly, you might feel the stem which can be annoying.